Skip to main content

 Import and exporting file formats other than the native SheetXL JSON type is done using using @sheetxl/io module.

-The formats, including native JSON, currently support are:
+The formats, including native JSON, currently supported are:

 @sheetxl/io/WorkbookIO